jasLogic/bare-metal-arm/4_first_program_and_linker/README.md

 pc             0x800004c           0x800004c
     (...)
 ```
-Notice that r0 incremented by one and that r1 is 42 which we set in main.s
+Notice that r0 incremented by one and that r1 is 42 which we set in main.s.
-Also take a look at the sp (stack pointer), it has the value which we defined at address `0x8000000` with `_stack_top`.
+Also take a look at the sp (stack pointer), it has the value which we defined
+at address `0x8000000` with `_stack_top`.
 Another interesting thing to know is the pc (program counter).
 Its value is always the address of the instrucion which is executed at the time.